-Consistent with the Victorian Government Schools Agreement 2017 (VGSA 2017) salary progression is not automatic.
-Salary progression is subject to a successful performance and development review.
+Consistent with the Victorian Government Schools Agreement 2017 (VGSA 2017), principal class remuneration progression is not automatic, but is subject to demonstrated achievement against school priorities and Departmental criteria.

-In order to achieve salary progression (where eligible), a teacher must demonstrate that they have achieved an overall performance and development outcome of 'meets requirements'.
+In order to achieve remuneration progression (where eligible) a principal class employee must demonstrate that they have achieved an overall performance and development outcome of 'meets performance and development requirements'.

-Salary progression for all eligible teachers will be in the first pay period on or after 1 May of each year based on the outcome of the performance and development review.
+Remuneration progression for all eligible principal class employees will be processed centrally in the first pay period on or after 1 May of each year based on the outcomes of the performance and development review.

-Consistent with the VGSA 2017, a teacher with less than 6 months eligible service at a particular salary subdivision in any particular progression cycle will not be eligible for salary progression.
+Consistent with the VGSA 2017, a principal class employee with less than 6 months eligible service at a particular remuneration level in any particular progression cycle will not be eligible for remuneration progression.

-A teacher promoted within the 6 month period prior to 1 May is not eligible for salary progression in that year.
-However where the teacher had been in receipt of higher duties at the higher level within that year’s performance and development cycle, the higher duties period will be included as eligible service.
+A principal class employee promoted within the 6 month period prior to 1 May is not eligible for remuneration progression in that year.
+However where the employee had been in receipt of higher duties at the higher level within that year’s performance and development cycle, the higher duties period will be included as eligible service.

 Non-agreement or non-participation

-Teachers may be eligible to lodge a grievance in accordance with the relevant Ministerial Order under the Education and Training Reform Act 2006 in relation to the performance and development review.
-Information on grievance procedures can be obtained from the Registrar of the .
+Principal class employees may be eligible to lodge a grievance in accordance with the relevant Ministerial Order under the Education and Training Reform Act 2006 in relation to the performance and development review.
+Information on grievance procedures can be obtained from the Registrar of the Merit Protection .

 Reviewed 10 January 2023